LarkspurCA/androidweardocs/explore.rst

 By Michael Hahn, July 2014

-The easiest way to learn how Android Wear works is to install the Android Wear application on your handheld device and and try it out.
-The new Android Wear app completely replaces the earlier Android Wear Preview app.
+The easiest way to learn how Android Wear works is to install the Android Wear companion app on your handheld device, connect an Android watch or emulator and try it out.
+The new Android Wear companion app completely replaces the earlier Android Wear Preview app.

-The Android Wear app has the following capabilities:
+The Android Wear companion app has the following capabilities:

 * Tutorial that introduces the wearable UI